giddie/devshell-docker/README.md

   root-owned files will appear in your project directory!)
 * Your project directory path is the **same inside and outside** the container.
   (This solves a lot of headaches with LSPs!)
-* Sets up **ASDF** so you can run the right versions of all your tools.
+* Optionally sets up **ASDF** so you can run the right versions of all your tools.
 * Uses a docker volume for the container user's home directory, so that **cached artefacts** can be reused later.
 * The image is **automatically rebuilt** when running the devshell after modifying one of the source files.

 # Usage

-You can run it exactly as it is, but this is how I set it up within a given
+You can run the `devshell` script from any directory, and you'll be dropped into an isolated environment in the same directory, ready to go.
+Only the directory you launched the devshell script from will be visible.
+But for non-trivial projects you'll want to clone this and customise it.
+This is how I set it up within a given project:
-project:

 * Create a `.local` directory in the project root, and copy this template into `.local/devshell`.